Subtleties of Facilitating Circle in Forest Therapy & Meeting Challenging Situations

-This course is designed for Forest Therapy Guides interested in cultivating some of the more subtle aspects of gathering, sharing and listening in circle when guiding Forest Therapy Walks.
+This self-directed video course is designed for Forest Therapy Guides + Forest Bathing Guides, which are interested in cultivating their facilitation of circle while guiding.
+The course incorporates some more subtle aspects of gathering, sharing and listening in circle when guiding Forest Therapy and Forest Bathing Walks.
 The purpose is to support guides to be present, easeful and develop their toolbox and headroom for dealing with all kinds of situations.

 What you’ll learn: